milahu/collapseos/recipes/rc2014/README.md

 To build your stage 1, run `make` in this folder, this will yield `os.bin`.
 This will contain that tiny core and, appended to it, the Forth source code it needs to run to bootstrap itself.
-When it's finished bootstrapping, you will get a prompt to a full Forth interpreter.
+When it's finished bootstrapping, you will get a prompt to an almost-full Forth interpreter (there's not enough space in 8K to fit both link.fs and readln.fs, so we ditch readln.
+Our prompt is raw.
+No backspace no buffer.
+Hardcore mode.)

 ### Emulate